abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### relax_method

 - **Type**: String
-- **Description**: The methods to do geometry optimization, note that there are two implementations of the CG method, see [relax_new](#relax_new):
+- **Description**: The methods to do geometry optimization.
+Note that there are two implementations of the conjugate gradient (CG) method, see [relax_new](#relax_new).
+Also note that the Fast Inertial Relaxation Engine method (FIRE), a kind of molecular-dynamics-based relaxation algorithm, is implemented in the molecular dynamics (MD) module.
+The algorithm can be used by setting [md_type](#md_type) to `fire`.
+See [fire](../md.md#fire) for more details.
-  - cg: using the conjugate gradient (cg) algorithm (see relax_new for the new cg method).
+  - cg: using the conjugate gradient (CG) algorithm (see relax_new for the new CG method).
-  - bfgs: using the BFGS algorithm.
+  - bfgs: using the Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm.
+  - cg_bfgs: using the CG method for the initial steps, and switching to BFGS method when the force convergence is smaller than [relax_cg_thr](#relax_cg_thr).
-  - sd: using the steepest descent (sd) algorithm.
+  - sd: using the steepest descent (SD) algorithm.
-  - fire: MD-based relaxation algorithm, named `fast inertial relaxation engine`, this algorithm should be employed by setting [md_type](#md_type) to `fire`.
 - **Default**: cg

 ### relax_new

 - **Type**: Boolean
-- **Description**: At around the end of 2022 we made a new implementation of the CG method for relax and cell-relax calculations.
+- **Description**: At around the end of 2022 we made a new implementation of the Conjugate Gradient (CG) method for `relax` and `cell-relax` calculations.
 But the old implementation was also kept.
-To use the new method, set relax_new to true.
-To use the old one, set it to false.
+  - True: use the new implementation of CG method for `relax` and `cell-relax` calculations.
+  - False: use the old implementation of CG method for `relax` and `cell-relax` calculations.
 - **Default**: True

 ### relax_scale_force

 - **Type**: Real
-- **Description**: This parameter is only relevant when `relax_new` is set to True.
-It controls the size of the first CG step.
+- **Availability**: only used when `relax_new` set to `True`
+- **Description**: The paramether controls the size of the first conjugate gradient step.
 A smaller value means the first step along a new CG direction is smaller.
 This might be helpful for large systems, where it is safer to take a smaller initial step to prevent the collapse of the whole configuration.
 - **Default**: 0.5

 ### relax_nmax